 When to See a Medical Professional

-If your dentist has eliminated dental issues as a potential cause of bad breath and determined that your mouth is healthy, you should see a medical professional.
+If your dentist has eliminated dental problems as a potential cause of bad breath and determined that your mouth is healthy, you should see a medical professional.
 Only a medical professional can determine whether you have a medical condition.

-This article has been adapted for Singapore from the original U.S. article by Dianne L. Sefo for Singapore.
 About the Author: Dianne L. Sefo is a dental hygienist and a dental hygiene educator.
 She has been involved in multiple publications, worked in private practices in New York and Southern California and has been a faculty member at Monroe Community College, Concorde Careers College-San Diego and New York University.